-- A. Observable and Interruptible All In-Program Contact at a hotel or lodging site between a Registered Volunteer or other Adult Participant and a Minor Athlete must be observable and interruptible. - B. Hotel Rooms and Other Sleeping Arrangements - - 1.
-Written consent from a Minor Athlete's parent/guardian must be obtained for all In-Program lodging at least annually. - 2.
-A Registered Volunteer or other Adult Participant cannot share a hotel room or otherwise sleep in the same room with a Minor Athlete unless an exception exists as indicated in the One-on-One Interactions Policy (Policy #1, Item B), provided USBC or LAO has advanced, written consent for the lodging arrangement. - C. Monitoring or Room Checks If USBC, the LAO or team performs room checks during In-Program lodging, the one-on-one interaction policy must be followed and At least two adults must perform room checks. - D. Lodging authorized or funded by USBC or LAO - 1.
-Registered Volunteers or other Adult Participants traveling with USBC or LAO must agree to and sign the Athlete Safety/RVP Lodging Policy at least annually. - 2.
-Adults traveling overnight with Minor Athlete(s) must be Registered Volunteers (Background Screen and current with SafeSport training) - E. Recommended Component It is recommended parents/guardians receive the U. S. Center for SafeSport's education and training on child abuse prevention before providing consent for lodging arrangements under this policy.
+B. Hotel Rooms and Other Sleeping Arrangements

+- 1. Written consent from a Minor Athlete's parent/guardian must be obtained for all In-Program lodging at least annually.
+Minor Athlete(s) or their parent/guardian can withdraw consent at any time. - 2.
+A Registered Volunteer or other Adult Participant cannot share a hotel room or otherwise sleep in the same room with a Minor Athlete unless an exception exists as indicated in the One-on-One Interactions Policy (Policy #1, Item B), provided USBC or LAO has advanced, written consent for the lodging arrangement. - C. Monitoring or Room Checks If USBC, the LAO or team performs room checks during In-Program lodging, the one-on-one interaction policy must be followed and At least two adults must perform room checks.

+D. Lodging authorized or funded by USBC or LAO

+- 1. Registered Volunteers or other Adult Participants traveling with USBC or LAO must agree to and sign the Athlete Safety/RVP Lodging Policy at least annually. - 2.
+Adults traveling overnight with Minor Athlete(s) must be Registered Volunteers (Background Screen and current with SafeSport training), unless the Adult Participant meets the Close-in-Age exception. - E. Recommended Component It is recommended parents/guardians receive the U. S. Center for SafeSport's education and training on child abuse prevention before providing consent for lodging arrangements under this policy.

-Policy #7: Athletic Training Modalities, Massages, and Rubdowns
+Policy #7: Manual Therapy and Therapeutic Modalities and Recovery Modalities

-- A. In Program All In-Program athletic training modalities, massages, or rubdowns of a Minor Athlete must: - 1.
+- A. In Program All In-Program manual therapy and therapeutic modalities and recovery modalities of a Minor Athlete must: - 1.
 Be observable and interruptible; and - 2.
-Have another Registered Volunteer or other Adult Participant physically present for the athletic training modality, massage, or rubdown; and - 3.
+Have another Registered Volunteer or other Adult Participant physically present for the athletic training modality, or manual therapy; and - 3.
 Have documented consent as explained in section B below; and - 4.
 Be performed with the Minor Athlete fully or partially clothed, ensuring the breasts, buttocks, groin or genitals are always covered; and - 5.
-Allow parent/guardians in the room as an observer, except for competition or training venues that limit credentialing.
+Allow parent/guardians in the room as an observer, except for competition or training venues that limit credentialing. - 6.
+The provider must narrate the steps in the modality before taking them, seeking assent of the Minor Athlete throughout the process.